Paul Davidson (author)

-Paul Davidson (born in Smithtown, New York in 1971) is an American author who is best known for his Words for My Enjoyment blog and his 2006 book The Lost Blogs.

-It was after moving to Los Angeles, California in 1995 and working in film production at a variety of film companies like New Line Cinema and the Jim Henson Company that he began writing.
-Davidson is a contributor to National Public Radio's All Things Considered, Wired Magazine, Mental Floss Magazine and The Los Angeles Times.
+Paul Davidson (born in Smithtown, New York in 1971) is an Entertainment executive who previously worked for Microsoft Xbox, The Orchard and IDW Entertainment.
+He is also an American author who is best known for his Words for My Enjoyment blog and his fiction novels Company of Foos, The Small Stuff and non-fiction humor books Consumer Joe: Harassing Corporate America, One Letter at a Time and The Lost Blogs: From Jesus to Jim Morrison.
+He hosts the podcast series The Side Track and has previously contributed to National Public Radio's All Things Considered, Wired Magazine, Mental Floss Magazine and The Los Angeles Times.

 Books

 Consumer Joe

 On September 9, 2003 he released his book Consumer Joe: Harassing Corporate America, One Letter at a Time.
 As of August 2005 the book was already entering its fourth printing and in 2007 remained on Amazon's top 200,000 book seller list.

 The Lost Blogs

 In July 2005, Davidson sold his second humor book, The Lost Blogs to Time Warner.
 The fictional humor book, which features weblogs "as written" by history's most famous figures, was published in 2006.